Prerequisites to access the Microsoft Entra reporting API

 - For more information on Microsoft Graph queries for activity logs, see Activity reports API overview

 Access reports using Microsoft Graph PowerShell

-To use PowerShell to access the Azure AD reporting API, you'll need to gather a few configuration settings.
+To use PowerShell to access the Microsoft Entra reporting API, you need to gather a few configuration settings.
 These settings were created as a part of the app registration process.